This is the current version. View full version history →

 A decision framework.
 Pick the right category, then pick the model.

 Coding agent (Claude Code, Cursor, Copilot, etc.): Claude Sonnet 4.6 with extended thinking for complex refactors and multi-file work.
 Claude Haiku 4.5 for fast completions where latency matters.
-If self-hosted: Qwen 2.5-Coder 32B – it is genuinely competitive with hosted mid-tier on most coding tasks.
+If self-hosted: Qwen 3 32B – it is genuinely competitive with hosted mid-tier on most coding tasks.
+Qwen 3 72B if you have the hardware.

 Production API, cost-sensitive: Gemini 2.0 Flash or Claude Haiku 4.5 for high volume.
 Flash wins on latency and rate limits; Haiku wins on instruction-following consistency.
 Evaluate both against your specific workload.